dreamgrove/dreamgrove/content/balance/SoD-Raid-Guide/Remnant-of-Ner'zhul.md

 ## Talents:
 - You can run a full ST setup changing between FoE and Moons depending on covenant.
 - SD is very strong here as you can help take down orbs faster and orb control is the most important part of the fight.
+Although after the nerfs to orb hp STFL is also playable on hc and normal if the orbs die too fast or the boss generally dies too fast.

-{{< talents spec="balance" src="live" recommend="311,113,132,113,113,312,132" >}}
+{{< talents spec="balance" src="live" recommend="311,113,132,113,113,132,132" >}}